cschladetsch/KAI/Include/Readme.md

 The root of the KAI system.

-Will beed to be re-organised so that users can
+Will need to be re-organised so that users can

 	#include "KAI/Console.h"	// just get access to REPL Console
 	#include "KAI/Registry.h"	// just for object creation and persistence
 	#include "KAI/Network.h"	// just for type-safe remoting etc.

 and so on.